myerberg/myerberg.github.io/AdvancedDataScience/USChronicDiseaseIndicators/README.md

 Consistent low p-values (defined as less than 0.05) across my selected regressions tell us that the various variables are related, though we will see how low R and R² values mean that they are not strong predictors of each other.
 Essentially, this is the most interesting insight from this project: that health data is complex and determined by many interrelated variables, where no two variables in isolation can effectively predict one another.

+Additionally, my follow-up questions, where I created combined variables to attempt to emulate multiple health-related variables impacting another health variable, continued to demonstrate low correlations.
+Though the correlations were slightly higher, they were still not high enough to demonstrate predictive power; this continues to speak to the main insight from this study, where health outcomes are incredibly complex to predict.

 The relevant relationships demonstrated through my statistical analysis should not overshadow the important understanding that multitudinous variables are involved in determining health outcomes.
 Our key takeaway is that it is very difficult to demonstrate strong correlations between two distinct health indicators.
 <br/><br/>